psrenergy-docs/sddp-release-notes/docs/sddp17.2.md

 ## New features and improvements

 * Model
-  * adjusts the joint reserve output to not be limited to the reserve requirement when the reserve is defined with a >= sign
+  * adjusted the joint reserve output to not be limited to the reserve requirement when the reserve is defined with a >= sign